“...his playing is carefully phrased and beautifully nuanced…”

 Rivera was born in Ann Arbor, MI and raised ‘just up the road’ in East Lansing, MI.
 Born into a Mexican-American family, his Chicano heritage has always been important to him and shaped his creative endeavors.
 His parents named him after the famed muralist, Diego Rivera.
 A trip to the Detroit Institute of Arts at a young age inspired him to make his own mark with the Saxophone rather than the brush.
 He attended Michigan State University where he studied with Andrew Speight, Branford Marsalis, Ron Blake and Rodney Whitaker.

 Rivera has several credits to his name as a recording artist, composer and arranger.
-His newest solo project Indigenouswas released in 2021 on Posi-Tone Records.
-According to executive producer and label co-owner, Marc Free, Indigenous “…explores the ‘Indigenous’ multi-cultural roots of our human family…”.
-Indigenous climbed to #7 on the JazzWeek Radio Charts.
+His latest solo project Indigenous was released in 2021 and climbed to #7 on the JazzWeek Radio Charts.
+Rivera’s newest project Mestizo will release in early 2022.
 His debut release on Posi-Tone, Connections, quickly gained attention when it hit the JazzWeek Radio charts as the “Highest Debut”.
 Rivera’s first recording, Hercules was released in 2006 on his record label, Rivera Records.
 His sophomore release, The Contender (D- Clef Records 2013) received national critical acclaim reaching the Top 10 on the JazzWeek Radio Charts.
 He has also appeared on several recordings as a sideman on the Posi-Tone, Mack Avenue and Detroit Music Factory Record Labels.

 An avid composer and arranger, Rivera has written arrangements for various recordings, projects and artists most notably for Jazz at Lincoln Center’s “Motor City Jazz” concert.
 A tribute to the music and musicians of Detroit.
 His arranging work can be heard on recordings by: Carl Allen-Rodney Whitaker, Get Ready (2007) and Work To Do (2008); Ulysses Owens Jr., Onward & Upward (2014); The New Century Quintet, The Time Is Now (2014); Michael Dease, Decisions (2015)/Bonafied (2018) and most recently on the Ulysses Owens Jr. Big Band debut recording, Soul Conversations (2021).